Tour 1: The Perfect Combo

 Barbados - "Gem of the Caribbean Sea"

 Barbados is one of the most popular holiday destinations on the planet, and from the moment you first catch sight of her out of the plane window, it's easy to see why.
-Her coastline is defined by vast stretches of sun-kissed white sand beaches and groves of swaying coconut trees, while in the sparkling turquoise seas that surround her, fisher folk ply their trade in brightly-coloured vessels with such wondrously fitting names as Island Gal and De Dancin Dolphin.
-It would be a shame not to take advantage of this idyllic tropical setting all around us, it would be a shame not to take advantage - and thus this promises to be a birding trip with a difference.
-Our priority is to lead you to the remote habitats which are home to the many wonderful tropical species to be found on these islands, but during your free time relax and soak in this idyllic Caribbean lifestyle .
-Take a stroll along the white sand beaches outside your beachfront hotel, go for a dip in the crystal clear waters or at the end of a terrific day of birding enjoy a cocktail while gazing out at a glorious sunset.
-Here you truly will be Birding in Paradise.
+Her coastline is defined by vast stretches of sun-kissed white-sand beaches and groves of swaying coconut trees, while in the sparkling turquoise seas that surround her, fisher folk ply their trade in brightly-coloured vessels with such wondrously fitting names as Island Gal and De Dancin Dolphin.

-Exploring the largest mangrove wetland on the island - home to the dazzling Green-throated Carib, skulking Night Herons and a breeding population of Caribbean Coot; traveling deep into the heart of the island to lily ponds so remote , we locals refer to them as being "behind God's back" - to track down the secretive Masked Duck; joining volunteers with the Barbados Sea Turtle Project for a nighttime beach survey of green and hawksbill turtle hatchlings; being perched high atop the rugged wave battered cliffs of the northern coast,, where remote grasslands support a thriving population of GYF and the minute Antillean Crested Hummingbird.
+Exploring the largest mangrove wetland on the island - home to the dazzling Green-throated Carib, skulking Night Herons and a breeding population of Golden Warblers (an endemic and vibrant subspecies of Yellow Warbler); traveling deep into the heart of the island to lily ponds so remote , we locals refer to them as being "behind God's back" to track down the secretive Masked Duck; joining volunteers with the Barbados Sea Turtle Project for a nighttime beach survey of Green and Hawksbill Turtle hatchlings; being perched high atop the rugged wave-battered cliffs of the northern coast, where remote grasslands support a thriving population of Grassland Yellow-Finch and minute Antillean Crested Hummingbirds.

 Dominica - "The Nature-lover's island"